Technical Efficiency Specialist - Men's Squad

-Highly respected within the international rowing circuit, Christian joined the GB Rowing Team after the 2008 Beijing Olympics as High Performance Coach with the GB men’s squad.
+Highly respected within the international rowing circuit, Christian is the GB Rowing Team Technical Efficiency Specialist coach.

-As a coach, Christian Felkel enjoys the process of working together towards a common goal, and says that the highlight of his coaching career so far has been the London 2012 Olympics.
+As a coach, Christian Felkel enjoys the process of working together towards a common goal.

 Rio Olympiad 2013 – 2016